ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 long distance satellite links) and also flows carrrying specific workloads (VoIP, gaming, and videoconferencing).

-In 2007, TCP was the dominant consumer of this work, and proposals were typically discussed in the Internet Congestion Control Research Group (ICCRG).
+In 2007, TCP was the dominant consumer of this work, and proposals for changes to the congestion control algorithms were typically discussed in the Internet Congestion Control Research Group (ICCRG).
-The Datagram Congestion Control Protocol (DCCP) was developed as a method for developing congestion control algorithms for datagram flows.
+SCTP {{?RFC9260}} followed the congestion control algorithms specified for TCP.
+DCCP {{?RFC4340}}, provided support for congestion control algorithms similar to TCP, but also other congestion control algorithms.

 Since RFC 5033 was published, many conditions have changed.
-The set of protocols using these algorithms has spread beyond TCP, SCTP {{?RFC9260}}, and DCCP {{?RFC4340}}, to include QUIC {{?RFC9000}}, RTP Media Congestion Avoidance Techniques (RMCAT) and beyond.
+The set of protocols using these algorithms has spread beyond TCP, SCTP, and DCCP, to include QUIC {{?RFC9000}},
+RTP Media Congestion Avoidance Techniques (RMCAT) and beyond.
 Some proponents of alternative congestion control algorithms now have the opportunity to test and deploy at scale without IETF review.